-The world is becoming more African
+The World Is Becoming More African

 Long viewed in the West as a niche interest — or worse, exotica — African culture has become the continent’s soft power and, increasingly, a source of hard cash.

-The world’s fastest-growing music market is in sub-Saharan Africa.
-By 2030, Africa’s film and music industries could be worth $20 billion and create 20 million jobs.
+The world’s fastest-growing music market is in sub-Saharan Africa, according to the main industry body.
+By 2030, Africa’s film and music industries could be worth $20 billion and create 20 million jobs, according to UNESCO estimates.

+Young Africans are honing their talents, sensing an opening.
+In Lagos, young designers show their creations.
+In Nairobi, hundreds in a poor neighborhood are learning to play classical music.
+In Dakar, a break-dancing team prepares to perform in the youth Olympics.

+This summer, “Supa Team Four,” a cartoon series about teenage superheroes from Zambia who save the world, aired on Netflix.
+The theme is power — girl power, teen power but also plain electricity: The chief villain tries to knock out the city power grid.

+Malenga Mulendema, the show’s creator, worked with a team across six African countries and said that the movie “Black Panther,” when it came out in 2018, “paved the way” for new depictions of Africa.
+“People want to box us in,” she said.
+“But when you have multiple shows like this, you can’t box in, anymore, what it means to tell an African story.”

 The commercial potential of Africa’s cultural might is only starting to be realized.
-Netflix has spent $175 million in Africa since 2016.
+Netflix has spent $175 million in Africa since 2016 but has plans to invest $2.5 billion in South Korea.
+It was not until 2004 that a work by an African artist sold for more than $1 million at auction, according to Hannah O’Leary, the head of modern and contemporary African art at Sotheby’s.
+Since then, another 11 have passed that bar.
+“But the market is still hugely underrealized,” she said.

-Other foreign companies are looking to cash in.
-This year, gamma, a music company owned in part by Apple, set up an office in Lagos, hoping to discover the next Afrobeats stars.
+Foreign companies are looking to cash in.
+This year, gamma, a music company owned in part by Apple, set up an office in Lagos, hoping to discover the next Burna Boy or even a host of smaller stars.
 “We’re going straight to the source,” said Sipho Dlamini, a gamma executive.

+Born in Zimbabwe but raised in Watford, outside London, in the 1980s, Dlamini remembers being bullied because of his background.
+“We were called names,” he said.
+“All kinds of names.”

+Now “African” is a badge of pride.
+“Historically, the image was what people saw on TV: kids starving, kwashiorkor and flies,” he said, referring to a severe form of malnutrition marked by a swollen belly.
+“Now they will tell you they are dying to come to Cape Town, to Mombasa, to Zanzibar.
+It’s cool to be African.”

 Jobs Crisis